Sunglasses advice in 60 seconds

-The easiest way to protect eyes from UV light is to wear a good quality pair of sunglasses, Ms Smith-Jaynes continued, elaborating that: “When choosing sunglasses, always go for a pair with the CE mark.
+Highlighting that the easiest way to protect eyes from UV light is to wear a good quality pair of sunglasses, Ms Smith-Jaynes said: “When choosing sunglasses, always go for a pair with the CE mark.
 This indicates that they have full UV protection.
-Glasses that sit closer to the eye and wrap-around, blocking out more light, are usually better but wear a hat to reduce light coming over the top as well.”
+Glasses that sit closer to the eye and wrap-around, blocking out more light, are usually better but also wear a hat to reduce light coming over the top.”

-The AOP advises on three steps for protecting your eyes against sun damage:
+We’ve issued three steps for protecting eyes against sun damage:

 - Wear CE marked sunglasses, even if you are using contact lenses with a UV filter